vapoursynth/vapoursynth/doc/pythonreference.rst

 VapourSynth Structure
 #####################

-To use the VapourSynth library you must first retrieve the Core object, using get_core().
-This core may then load plugins, which all end up in their own unit, or namespace, so to say, to avoid naming conflicts in the contained functions.
+Most operations in the VapourSynth library are performed through the core object.
+This core may load plugins, which all end up in their own unit, or namespace, so to say, to avoid naming conflicts in the contained functions.
 For this reason you call a plugin function with *core.unit.Function()*.

 All arguments to functions have names that are lowercase and all function names are CamelCase.
 Unit names are also lowercase and usually short.
 This is good to remember.
-If you do not like CamelCase for function names you can pass *accept_lowercase=True* to get_core().

 Slicing and Other Syntactic Sugar
 #################################